wxWidgets/wxWidgets/docs/msw/install.md

 you may need to perform the build several times because the projects are not always built in the correct order, and this may result in link errors.
 Simply do the build again, up to 3 times, to fix this.

+### From the command line

+wxWidgets can also be built from the command line using the provided makefiles.

+This needs to be done from the "Visual Studio Command Prompt" window, which can be opened using a shortcut installed to the "Start" menu or the "Start" screen by MSVS installation.

+In this window, change directory to `%WXWIN\%\build\msw` and type

+        > nmake /f makefile.vc

+to build wxWidgets in the default debug configuration as a static library.
+You can also do

+        > nmake /f makefile.vc BUILD=release

+to build a release version or

+        > nmake /f makefile.vc BUILD=release SHARED=1 TARGET_CPU=X86

+to build a 32 bit release DLL version from an x86 command prompt, or

+        > nmake /f makefile.vc BUILD=release SHARED=1 TARGET_CPU=X64

+to build a 64 bit release DLL version from an x64 command prompt.

+See "Configuring the Build" for more information about the additional parameters that can be specified on the command line.

+To verify your build, change the directory to `%WXWIN\%\samples\minimal` and run the same nmake command (with the same parameters there), this should create a working minimal wxWidgets sample.

+If you need to rebuild, use "clean" target first or "nmake /a".

 ### Special notes for Visual Studio 2010+